 Winter 2024 General Education Electives

-- Need to pick up a missed, failed, or dropped elective from a previous semester OR want to take an elective earlier than scheduled, please complete the Elective Request Form.
+If you need to pick up a missed, failed, or dropped elective from a previous semester OR want to take an elective earlier than scheduled, please complete the Elective Request Form.

 If you have any General Education concerns that are not addressed here, or if you would like further information regarding General Education Electives at Mohawk College, please see: